Yacht-Labs/yacht-lit-sdk/README.md

 const yacht = new YachtLitSdk(signer);
 ```

-To generate an atomic cross-chain swap using the SDK, you'll first need to generate the Lit Action code which checks the swap conditions.
+To generate an atomic cross-chain swap using the SDK, you'll first need to generate the Lit Action code which checks that two parties have sent their tokens to the PKP escrow address.
 To do this, agree on your ERC20 swap conditions across two chains.
 Then, using the instantiated sdk:

 ```typescript
 const chainAParams = {